6. Database Management with the JDBC API

 The action for the Initialize menu in our application becomes the following:

-void mnuInitialize_actionPerformed(ActionEvent e) {
+void mnuInitialiser_actionPerformed(ActionEvent e) {

 // retrieve the connection string

-// there must be three fields
+// three fields are required

 // error

-// return to the user interface
+// back to visual interface

 return;